-Critical risks are those assessed with 'Very High' (requiring immediate corrective action) and 'High' (requiring corrective action) risk ratings identified in the Infrastructure Risk Management Plan.
-The residual risk and treatment costs of implementing the selected treatment plan is shown in Table 6.2.
-It is essential that these critical risks and costs are reported to management and the Council of West Wimmera Shire.
+Critical risks are those assessed with 'very high' (requiring immediate corrective action) and 'high' (requiring corrective action) risk ratings identified in the infrastructure risk management plan.
+The residual risk and treatment costs of implementing the selected treatment plan is shown in table 6.2.
+It is essential that these critical risks and costs are reported to management and West Wimmera Shire Council.